Computing infrastructure in predefined or custom machine sizes to accelerate your cloud transformation.Try it free

 Compute Engine provides tools to help you bring your existing applications to the cloud.
 You can have your applications running on Compute Engine within minutes while your data migrates transparently in the background.
 Bring your existing applications from your physical servers, VMware vSphere, Amazon EC2, or Azure VMs.

-You can run your Windows-based applications on Google Cloud either by bringing your own licenses and running them in Compute Engine sole-tenant nodes or use an optimized license-included image.
+You can run your Windows-based applications either by bringing your own licenses and running them in Compute Engine sole-tenant nodes or using a license-included image.
 After you migrate to Google Cloud, optimize or modernize your license usage to achieve your business goals.
-Take advantage of Google Kubernetes Engine for Windows and the many benefits available to virtual machine instances such as reliable storage options, the speed of the Google network, and autoscaling.
+Take advantage of the many benefits available to virtual machine instances such as reliable storage options, the speed of the Google network, and autoscaling.

 |Predefined machine types||Compute Engine offers predefined virtual machine configurations for every need from small general purpose instances to large memory-optimized instances with up to 11.5 TB of RAM or fast compute-optimized instances with up to 60 vCPUs.|